CavachonFebruary 13, 2021 2021-08-15 19:53

 Early socialization is necessary if you want your Cavachon puppy to grow into a well-educated and obedient adult dog.
 Some might take after their Cavalier genes and might love to chase around small animals, especially while taken out in parks or the woods.

 Cavachons grow very attached to their humans and cannot be alone for longer periods of time.
+Because they get along well with other dogs, many owners opt to have two Cavachons that keep each other company.

 Are Cavachons Hypoallergenic?